 The fifth and sixth grade students will explore the program themes with a choice of activities such as quilting, and studying colonial recipes with a demonstration.
 The seventh and eighth grade students will study the 1776 Peace Conference and perform a re-enactment, study the Declaration of Independence and perform a choral recitation or rap, or study the Leaders of the Revolution – John Adams, Edward Rutledge, and Benjamin Franklin – and their orations.

 High school students are given the opportunity to apply thinking skills and develop problem solving skills to debate history as well as current issues.

-School tours are offered Monday – Friday throughout the school year.
+School tours are offered Monday – Friday throughout the school year, by appointment.

 Tours generally begin at 10 a.m. and take about 90-120 min.

 Cost: $7 per child (the cost for Title I schools is $5 per child).
 There is a minimum fee of $40 per class.
 Please provide one adult chaperone for every 10 students.
 Teachers and chaperones are admitted free.